Digital X-Ray Detectors & Transport Stretchers Project

 The current transport stretchers on the Africa Mercy are now more than 8 years old and are approaching the end of their expected usage cycle.
 These must be replaced due to their age and reliability.
 The manufacturer no longer produces replacement repair parts needed for safety and maintenance.

-Once the radiology equipment arrives at the warehouse, it will then be shipped to the Africa Mercy and the Global Mercy where it will be installed and commissioned for use.
-The digital X-ray detectors radiology equipment will be installed on both the Global Mercy and the Africa Mercy to simplify vendor support, biomedical maintenance tasks and ensure uniform machine functioning for radiology technicians and will be procured from an established Mercy Ships’ vendor.
+The radiology equipment arrived at the warehouse, it was then shipped to the Africa Mercy and the Global Mercy where it has been installed and commissioned for use.
+The digital X-ray detectors radiology equipment have been installed on both the Global Mercy and the Africa Mercy to simplify vendor support, biomedical maintenance tasks and ensure uniform machine functioning for radiology technicians and were procured from an established Mercy Ships’ vendor.

-The success of the project will be measured in terms of the support the equipment is able to provide direct medical services that are supplied by the volunteer crew on the Mercy Ships’ hospital vessels during the anticipated operational life span of the equipment.
-The number and type of patients served by the medical equipment will be linked to the future surgical plans of the organization.
-Both pieces of equipment could be considered core to the free surgical care and patient services that Mercy Ships provides to patients in low resource setting countries in Africa.
+The success of the project is measured by the support the equipment provides in delivering direct, high-quality medical services supplied by the volunteer crew on Mercy Ships’ hospital vessels throughout the operational life span of the equipment.
+The number and type of patients served by the medical equipment are directly linked to the organization’s surgical plans and priorities, ensuring that resources align with the most urgent medical needs.
+Both pieces of equipment are considered essential to the free surgical care and patient services that Mercy Ships provides to patients in low-resource countries in Africa, where access to safe surgery is often extremely limited.
+Their presence not only strengthens the capacity of the hospital ships but also represents a vital investment in sustainable healthcare delivery, helping restore health, dignity, and hope to thousands of individuals who would otherwise go untreated.